Sima Guang

 Sima Guang (17 November 1019 – 11 October 1086), courtesy name Junshi, was a Chinese historian, politician, and writer.
-He was a high-ranking Song dynasty scholar-official who authored the monumental history book Zizhi Tongjian.
-Sima was a political conservative who opposed Wang Anshi's reforms.
+He was a high-ranking Song dynasty scholar-official who authored the Zizhi Tongjian, a monumental work of history.

+Born into a family of officials, Sima Guang displayed remarkable intelligence from a young age and quickly rose through the ranks of the Song bureaucracy.
+His early career was marked by his work in government administration, where he gained a reputation for his meticulous scholarship and principled stance on state affairs.
+As a prominent official, he strongly opposed Wang Anshi’s New Policies, arguing that they disrupted social stability and traditional governance.
+His criticisms led to his removal from political office when reformists held power.

+After retiring from active politics, Sima devoted himself to historical research and writing.
+He spent years compiling and editing the Zizhi Tongjian, which he presented to Emperor Shenzong in 1084.
+In addition to his historical work, he advocated for the repeal of certain feudal institutions, promoting policies he believed would restore order and moral integrity to the empire.
+His legacy as a historian and political thinker had a lasting impact on Chinese historiography and conservative political thought.

-Early life
+Early life and career

-Sima Guang was named after his birthplace Guāng Prefecture, where his father Sima Chi (司馬池) served as a county magistrate in Guangshan County.
-The Simas were originally from Xia County in Shǎn Prefecture, and claimed descent from Cao Wei's official Sima Fu in the 3rd century.
-A famous anecdote relates how the young Sima Guang once saved a playmate who had fallen into an enormous vat full of water.
-As other children scattered in panic, Sima Guang calmly picked up a rock and smashed a hole in the base of the pot.
-Water leaked out, and his friend was saved from drowning.
+Sima Guang was named after Guang Prefecture, his birthplace, and where his father Sima Chi (司馬池) served as a county magistrate.
+The Sima family were originally from Xia County in Shǎn Prefecture, and claimed descent from the 3rd century Cao Wei official Sima Fu.
+A famous anecdote relates the young Sima Guang saving a playmate who had fallen into an enormous vat full of water.
+As other children scattered in panic, Sima calmly picked up a rock and smashed a hole in the base of the pot.
+Water leaked out, and his friend was saved.

-At age 6, Sima Guang once heard a lecture on the 4th-century BC history book Zuo Zhuan.
+At the age of 6, Sima heard a lecture concerning the Zuo Zhuan, a work of history dating to the 4th century BC.
 Fascinated, he was able to retell the stories to his family when he returned home.
 He became an avid reader, "to the point of not recognizing hunger, thirst, coldness or heat".